-A stroke occurs when the body stops supplying blood to the brain.
 Ischemic stroke is the most common type of stroke, and it develops due to a blockage in the arteries around the brain.
+These strokes can start in different areas of the body and may occur due to various types of blockage.

 Around 87% of all strokes are ischemic strokes.